Common problems with Texecom alarms & how to fix them Tips & tricks on how to fix problems with your Texecom Premier Elite alarm system. As a

 If the exit procedure is started and zones are still ‘active’ or open at the end of the exit procedure, an internal alarm will occur (internal sounders only) and the strobe light on the external sounder will flash.

-In this case it’s likely that one or more zones stayed open (back door, window etc.), or a zone is faulty (e.g. you’ve got a faulty sensor or there’s a tamper
+- Zone faulty: or a zone is faulty (e.g. you’ve got a faulty sensor or there’s a tamper

-Alternatively, it could be that you didn’t leave within set exit time – and that therefore you need to extend your entry / exit time settings.
+- Exit time too short: alternatively, it could be that you didn’t leave within set exit time – and that therefore you need to extend your entry / exit time settings.

-Type your code in to your Premier alarm, and the keypad will display what zone caused alarm to fail arming.
+Type your code in to your Texecom alarm, and the keypad will display what zone caused alarm to fail arming.
 There may be a number of messages being displayed and they could be changing too quickly meaning you can’t read them properly.

 To slow down the messages, press any arrow to slow them down and use arrows to read through all messages.

-You can also cause your Premier alarm to ARM FAIL by reopening your entry doors after you left.
+You can also cause your Texecom Premier alarm to ARM FAIL by reopening your entry doors after you left.
 For example, if your door doesn’t shut properly and you need to wiggle the doors to shut them properly.
 As a tip, try to close the door on first go.

-Alternatively, another reason why your Premier alarm will ARM FAIL is if you initiated the exit procedure and then interrupted your exit procedure, essentially confusing your alarm.
+Alternatively, another reason why your Texecom alarm will ARM FAIL is if you initiated the exit procedure and then interrupted your exit procedure, essentially confusing your alarm.
 For example, if you left through your door, closed it and then realised you forgot something and returned back, thinking, ah! the alarm is still bleeping I have few seconds to grab what I forgot.
 In this case the alarm can fail to arm, so we suggest starting the process again.

 The final suggestion to fix an ARM FAIL, is to check all doors,windows, re-set all panic buttons after you’ve used them.
 If having checked all your sensors, and it still registers ARM FAIL, it sounds like you have a genuine fault.